Sparky1313/ROS_Research/README.md

 ## patrolling Package
 ### listener.py
 #### listener.py Description
 [listener.py](/src/patrolling/src/listener.py) is a simple script that allows you to create a custom path for your robot using RViz.
-This path can later be broadcast to the robot by running patrol.py ***Add in section link*** to make the robot patrol the path.
+This path can later be broadcast to the robot by running [patrol.py](https://github.com/Sparky1313/ROS_Research#patrolpy) to make the robot patrol the path.

 #### Running listener.py
 With Gazebo and RViz started up and initialized, open another terminal window from `~/catkin_ws`.